Learning Optimal Dynamic Treatment Regimens Subject to Stagewise Risk Controls: Introduction

-In this work, we consider the problem of learning the optimal DTRs in a multi-stage study, subject to different risk constraints at each stage.
-Our motivation is to learn the treatment strategy for T2D patients such that the strategy can best control HbA1c level in the long run but also ensure that the number of adverse events related to metabolic health is controlled.
-We propose a general framework, namely benefit-risk DTRs (BR-DTRs), by extending the framework developed in \citet{wang_learning_2018} from the single stage to the multiple stages.
-Specifically, we propose a backward procedure to estimate the optimal treatment rules: at each stage, we maximize the expected value function under the risk constraint imposed at the current stage.
-The solution can be obtained by solving a constrained support vector machine problem.
-Theoretically, we show that the resulting DTRs are Fisher consistent when some proper surrogate functions are used to replace the risk constraints.
+To address the real-world challenge of treating chronic diseases, in this work, we consider the problem of learning the optimal DTRs in a multistage study, subject to different acute risk constraints at each stage.
+We develop a general framework, namely benefit-risk DTRs (BR-DTRs), using the finding that under additional acute risk assumption, the stagewise benefit-risk DTRs can be decomposed into a series of single-stage benefit-risk problem only involving the risk restriction of the current stage.
+Numerically, we propose a backward procedure to estimate the optimal treatment rules: at each stage, we maximize the expected value function under the risk constraint imposed at the current stage, where the solution can be obtained by solving a constrained support vector machine problem.
+Theoretically, we show that the resulting DTRs are Fisher consistent when some proper surrogate functions are used to replace the objective function and risk constraints.
 We further derive the non-asymptotic error bounds for the cumulative reward and stagewise risks associated with the estimated DTRs.